 These permissions are normally set when you install AODocs from the G Suite Marketplace, but in some cases, they need to be confirmed manually by a G Suite Administrator.

-To check the status of the AODocs permissions on your domain, open the G Suite administration console and click on the "Apps" icon (1).
-If you don't see the icon in your dashboard, look in the "MORE CONTROLS" (2) section at the bottom of the page.
+To check the status of the AODocs permissions on your domain, open the G Suite administration console and click on the "Apps" button (1).
+If you don't see the button in your dashboard, look in the "MORE CONTROLS" (2) section at the bottom of the page.

 Accessing the Apps administration page